tinacms/tina.io/content/blog/gatsby-tina-101.md

 ---
 We're focused on helping people build better sites, create better content, and ultimately improve the independent web as a whole.

-In-line with this mission, we had an idea to build **Open Authoring**, but Tina-style:
+In-line with this mission, we built **Open Authoring**, but Tina-style:

 > Picture an _"edit this page on GitHub"_ link, but when you click it, instead of kicking you over the GitHub, the site becomes instantly editable like a Google Doc. 😍